 Creating OKRs (Objective key result areas) or Result Areas is a crucial part of using AssessTEAM to manage employee performance, yet a few of you have been seeking some more clarity on how to deploy our built-in, Result Areas, in your business.

 Getting started couldn’t be easier; look under the ‘management’ heading in the control bar and click ‘Result areas’.
 You’ll be presented with a library of 300+ potential result areas.
 This saves you the time of having to create Results Areas yourself.
-Just quickly search for the Result Areas that corresponds to your job.
+Just quickly search for the Result Areas that correspond to your job.

 In truth, once you have assigned your result areas they are good to go.
 But, many of you understandably want to tailor both the Result Areas and underlying performance indicators to suit your culture and framework.

 When modifying the performance indicators keep these three points in mind: precision, concision, and clarity, as this will help to ensure that your evaluators can assess efficiently.
 The last thing you want to do is confuse evaluators with wordy and inefficient performance indicators, as this could reduce their engagement levels and willingness to evaluate.